antonmry/galiglobal/src/jbake/content/blog/2021/20210313-The-principal-role.md

 implies better salary. **Nobody complains for a salary raise but optimize to career based in the salary is a quite bad idea if you are already covered**.

-You can aspire to a Distinguished / Fellow role but it doesn't seem right to me.
-I always saw those roles as something really exceptional.
-The engineer who has been in the company for ten years and initially designed the architecture / system.
-It may apply to some cases but I wouldn't say it's doable for most of us, at least, not as **goal which motivates me every day**.
+You can aspire to a Distinguished / Fellow role.
+It's a legit goal.
+I'm not very familiar with these roles.
+In my head, they mean more salary and more contact with the C-Suite.
+Both things are fine but they aren't intrinsic motivations (at least not for me).

 There is always the option to move to the Management track as Senior Engineer Manager or Director.
 That's fine if it's what you want to do but it's just